thegreenwebfoundation/carbon-txt-validator/docs/runbook.md

 ## Operating the front end

-See the README on the [carbon-text-site github repository](https://github.com/thegreenwebfoundation/carbon-txt-site), for instructions on developing, operating and deploying the front end that consumes the API offered by the carbon-txt validator.
+See the README on the [carbon-text-site github repository](https://github.com/thegreenwebfoundation/carbon-txt-site), for instructions on developing, operating and deploying the front end that consumes the API offered by the carbon.txt validator.

 ## Seeing Logs